ibm-watson-data-lab/ibmos2spark/scala/README.md

 # ibmos2spark

-The package configures Spark Hadoop configurations for connecting to Softlayer and IBM Bluemix Object Stores with the 'swift' or 'swift2d' protocol.
+The package sets Spark Hadoop configurations for connecting to Softlayer and IBM Bluemix Object Stores with the swift protocol.
+This packages uses the new 'swift2d' protocol.

-It is recommended to use 'swift2d' instead of the previous version.
-The new version allows for more flexible names (underscores) and is faster.

 ## Build